crab-wm/launcher/README.md

 ## How to use it?
 Download binary from [here](https://github.com/crab-wm/launcher/releases) and bind it in your favourite window manager!

+After downloading the binary generate default config file and copy it to `~/.config/crab/launcher.yaml`.

+To generate the config file, run `crab-launcher --generate-config`.

 ## Screenshots
 Here are some screenshots of this app.